 Third, the philosophy of emptiness and form is also famously obscure.
 It is so abstract and vague that it is hard to know whether the divergent interpretations are actually discussing the same thing, or if they talk past one another because they discuss different topics.
 It is hard to know whether any of the writers in the field are talking about anything at all, or whether they are discussing something purely imaginary.
 It is hard to know how one could know which of the accounts is right, or even what it would mean for them to be right or wrong.1

 As a result, it is unclear whether “nebulosity and pattern,” as I use the words here, are the same thing as someone’s version of “emptiness and form,” or not.
-My concepts are influenced particularly by the Aro gTér explanations of emptiness and form; but I am uncertain whether they are identical.
+I don’t much care.